List of Legend of Heavenly Sphere Shurato characters: Dan, the King Hiba

 Dan, the King Hiba is a strong member of the Hachibushu.
 The youngest of five brothers, Dan is brash and hot-headed like Shurato, and often seeks to prove his strength.
 After a meeting with Vishnu, however, Dan became a changed man, and is obsessively devoted to her.
 As such, after her petrification, Dan is more than willing to fight the "corrupted" ones and kill them.

 During the opening of the Heiseimon Gate, Dan fights Shurato, easily overpowering him and seemingly killing him.
 However, due to the actions of Laksh, he begins to doubt himself, until he and Shurato clash in a final test of power.
 Although they are evenly matched, Dan is distracted when a pendant given to him by Vishnu is broken, and as a result he is defeated.
 The last thing Dan does before he dies is close his hand around the pendant, a reminder of how his life was changed by the woman he idolized.

-His Shakti armor is inspired by the rhinoceros-like Mahoraga mythical beings, and his weapons are a parashu—an Indian battle axe—and a shield.
+His Shakti armor is inspired by the rhinoceros-like Mahoraga mythical beings, known in Japan as Hiba, and his weapon is a parashu—an Indian battle axe.
 His powers revolve around earth, he is able to create quicksand and minor earthquakes.